An alphabetical list of defined key terms used on this website is provided on this page.

 Advisory Zone V-A Boundary

-The division between the Advisory flood hazard Zone V and Advisory flood hazard Zone A. This is where the high velocity wave action greater than 3 ft in height is anticipated to end for a coastal 1% annual chance flood.
-Zone V, also known as the coastal high hazard area, is subject to more stringent building requirements than other zones because these areas are exposed to a higher level of risk.
+The division between the Advisory flood hazard Zones V and A. This is where the high velocity wave action greater than 3 ft in height is anticipated to end for a coastal 1% annual chance flood.
+Zone V is subject to more stringent building requirements than other zones because these areas have a higher level of risk.

 AO Zone Depth